 Fiber optic broadband

 Fiber internet consists of fiber optic lines that are made up of small strands of glass or plastic cables, each about 1/10th the size of a single human hair.
-Bloomer Telephone Company is proud to be the only company offering exclusively fiber in our service areas.
+Bloomer Broadband is proud to be the only company offering exclusively fiber in our service areas.

 Pros of fiber broadband: Fiber offers speeds of more than 1 Gigabit per second.
 The internet signal doesn’t degrade over distance.
 And fiber doesn’t rely on electricity, so power outages and proximity to powerful electric equipment won’t jeopardize your connection.